Tiffin (horse): 1928: two-year-old season

 Tiffin began her racing career with a win in the Wilbraham Stakes at Newmarket in spring.
 She was then sent to Sandown to contest the five furlong National Breeders' Produce Stakes, which at the time was the most valuable race of the season for two-year-olds, with prize money of over £7,000.
 She won from the colt Mr Jinks, who went on to win the following year's 2000 Guineas.
 In doing so she emulated her sire Tetratema and her grandsire The Tetrarch, who had won the race in 1919 and 1913 respectively.
 Tiffin maintained her run of success by winning the Ham Stakes at Goodwood in July and the Convivial Plate at York Racecourse in August.
 Her victory in the latter race was particularly well-received, as it gave her popular jockey Gordon Richards his hundredth win of the season.
 On her final run of the season she appeared at Newmarket in October for the six furlong Cheveley Park Stakes, the most prestigious race of the year for two-year-old fillies in Britain.
-She won easily to confirm her status as the one of the best British juveniles of 1928.
+She won easily to confirm her status as one of the best British juveniles of 1928.

 Throughout the season, Tiffin had shown a calm, intelligent attitude on the racecourse and exceptional early speed which often had her opponents struggling from the start.
 She was entered in the following year's 1000 Guineas and Epsom Oaks, but some observers doubted that she would have the stamina to become a classic winner.
 In the official Free Handicap, a ranking of the best two-year-olds, she was assigned top weight of 133 pounds, one pound ahead of the top-rated colts Mr Jinks and Costaki Pasha.